jim005/jeedom-netatmoPublicData/docs/en_US/index.md

 - If I delete a weather station from my favorites, what happens?
 > The equipment is * deactivated *, but remains present in Jeedom.
 You can delete it manually.

+- Why equipment's name has 'star' ( * ) as prefix ?
+> Just to highlight that this name come from Netatmo.
+You could rename it, it won't be override on the next synchronisation.

 # Example

 ## Dashboard (Widget natif v4)